ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 Stop-loss is now the highest high of these 3 candles.

 #### Summary of entries and exits
-* Risk taker initiates trade on the last day of pettern formation around the 15:20 mark, after validating the pattern rules.
+* Risk taker initiates trade on the last day of pattern formation around the 15:20 mark, after validating the pattern rules.

 * Risk averse trades the next day after obtaining confirmation.
 For a long trade, the color is blue, while for short trade the color is red